KafScale/platform/examples/E20_spring-boot-kafscale-demo/README.md

 - **Custom metrics**: Add Micrometer counters for business KPIs (orders/sec, avg processing time)
 - **Distributed tracing**: Add TraceID to all log statements and HTTP responses
 - **Alerting**: Configure Prometheus alerts for consumer lag and error rates

+## Next Steps

+- Modify the `Order` model to include additional fields
+- Add more REST endpoints
+- Implement error handling and retry logic
+- Add integration tests

+See the [Running Your Application](../../examples/101_kafscale-dev-guide/04-running-your-app.md) guide for more details.